Haufe-Lexware/haufe.no-frills-transformation/README.md

 For operators, things are even simpler.
 All you need to do is to implement the `IOperator` interface, using the `ExpressionType.Custom` expression type, have it exported as `IOperator` via MEF, and the new operator will be picked up automatically by NFT.
 [See below](#operators) for more information on writing operators.

+Also loggers can be plugged in to NFT, using the `ILoggerFactory` interface, producing `ILogger` instances which can be used for logging purposes.

 ### Writing plugins